 Melva M. Miller

-Mario J. Palumbo, Jr.
+Patrick J. O’Sullivan, Jr.

 Mark E. Russo

-Mr. Russo is President of Russo Picciurro Maloy (RPM) Insurance Agency, Staten Island’s largest and oldest independent insurance agency, established in 1886.
-RPM also provides commercial real estate and mortgage services throughout the tri-state area.
+Mr. Russo is President of Russo Picciurro Maloy (RPM) Insurance Agency, Staten Island’s largest and oldest independent insurance agency established in 1886.
+RPM also provides commercial real estate and mortgage services throughout the Tri-State Area.
 Mr. Russo joined the firm in 1989 and became a partner in 1994.
 He manages company relations as well as sales, marketing, and advertising.

 Kathryn S. Wylde